Unlike price appreciation, which can go negative, dividends are always a positive contributor to total returns.

 As you can see, dividends matter.

-1Source: 2017 Stocks, Bonds, Bills & Inflation® (SBBI®) Yearbook.
+1Source: 2018 Stocks, Bonds, Bills & Inflation® (SBBI®) Yearbook.
+Bloomberg.
 The S&P 500® Total Return Index assumes reinvestment of dividends, includes capital gains and does not reflect the effect of taxes and fees.
 Indexes are unmanaged and not available for direct investment.
 Past performance does not guarantee future results.

 The ability to reinvest dividends has had a significant impact on an investor’s ability to create wealth in the stock

 Growth of the S&P 500 Total Return Index assumes reinvestment of dividends, includes capital gains and does not reflect the effect of taxes and fees.
-Source: 2017 Stocks, Bonds, Bills & Inflation® (SBBI®) Yearbook.
-Bloomberg.
+Source: 2018 Stocks, Bonds, Bills & Inflation® (SBBI®) Yearbook and Bloomberg.
 Indexes are unmanaged and not available for direct investment.
 Past performance does not guarantee future results.

 Companies that increase their dividends have historically performed better than companies that do not.
 ThomasPartners Strategies seek to select companies that have exhibited the ability and willingness to grow their dividends over time, as these companies are consistent with ThomasPartners’ objectives of current income, income growth, and competitive total returns over time.
 Because past dividend growth is no guarantee of future dividend growth, ThomasPartners’ investment analysis includes forecasting a company’s capacity and propensity to grow their dividend in the future.